 Prerequisite: CIS 120; other prerequisites may apply; see online schedule.

-CIS 233 Linux+ Certification.
-This course prepares students to sit for the CompTIA Linux+ Certification examination.
-Linux+ Certification validates technical competency and provides a broad awareness of Linux operating systems.
-Students will install, configure, use, maintain, administer and troubleshoot Linux systems.
-This course will cover a variety of distributions, including Red Hat/Fedora.
+4 credits = 4 lecture/laboratory technical competency and provides a broad awareness of Linux operating systems.
+Students will install, configure, use, maintain, administer, and troubleshoot Linux systems.
+This course will cover a variety of distributions, including Red Hat/Fedora and SUSE.
 Offered winter semester only.